hemchander23/commandline_meme_generator/README.md

 ## Example :

+To convert a image to meme locally

 `mkmeme create-meme  "New Feature|Developers" -i "sample/input.jpg" -o 'sample/output.jpg' -s 1.6 -p "20|500" -a 'C'`

+To convert an online image to meme

+`mkmeme create-meme  "All memes are dying|This meme:" -i "https://i.imgflip.com/2gnnjh.jpg" -p "10|150"`

 ## Command
 `mkmeme create-meme <text>`